thangckt/thangckt.github.io/docs/cluster/compile/UCX_UCC.md

 - RDMA support - requires rdma-core or libibverbs library.
 - NVIDIA GPU support - requires Cuda drives
 - AMD GPU support - requires ROCm drivers

+#### 1. rdma-core (fail)

+build/bin will contain the sample programs and build/lib will contain the shared libraries.
+The build is configured to run all the programs 'in-place' and cannot be installed. [see more](https://github.com/linux-rdma/rdma-core)

 ```shell
 cd /home1/p001cao/0SourceCode/tooldev